Hussein Ammouta

+Hussein Ammouta (الحسين عموتة; born 24 October 1969), also written as Houcine Ammouta, is a Moroccan professional football manager and former player, who last coached Al Jazira.

+As a former midfielder, Ammouta spent his entire playing career in the Middle East and Africa, namely IZ Khemisset, Fath Union Sport, Al-Riyadh, Al Sadd, Sharjah and Qatar SC.
+As a Moroccan international, he was capped on 5 occasions, he also competed in the 1992 Summer Olympics with his nation.

+As a manager, Ammouta began his career coaching a local team named Zemmouris.
+He went on to spend his next 15 years coaching different clubs, most notably Wydad AC, winning the CAF Champions League.

+In 2020, Ammouta was named as the new manager of the Morocco A' national football team.
+He led the team to victory in the 2020 African Nations Championship.

+On 27 June 2023, Ammouta was appointed as the Jordan national team coach.
+Under the leadership of Hussein Ammouta, the Jordanian national team reached the 2023 AFC Asian Cup final for the first time in their history.

 Playing career

 His career began in his hometown club of Ittihad Khemisset in 1988.
 He joined Al Sadd in 1997, helping them win the Emir Cup and the Crown Prince Cup in his second season at Jassim Bin Hamad Stadium.
 He was the league top goalscorer that season.

 He had spells in United Arab Emirates with Al Sharjah and in Saudi Arabia with Al Riyadh.

 Managerial career

 He began his managerial career as a player-coach at Zemmouis SC in 2003.

 In 2007, he returned to his first club, Ittihad Khemisset, winning the league.
-He left in the 2007-08 season, and from 2008 to 2011, he took over the reins of a well-known club, FUS de Rabat.
+He left in the 2007–08 season, and from 2008 to 2011, he took over the reins of a well-known club, FUS de Rabat.
 After he left, he joined Al Sadd as the technical director, before being named as a replacement for head coach Jorge Fossati in 2012.

-His skills would be tested for the 2012 Sheikh Jassem Cup where they played most of their matches with their second team, and were in the final defeated by Al Rayyan SC, 1-0.
-Talk in the league, even amongst pundits, praised the team's form having consecutively won the set of nine matches that began the season, setting a league record.
+His skills would be tested for the 2012 Sheikh Jassem Cup where they played most of their matches with their second team, and were in the final defeated by Al Rayyan SC, 1–0.
+Talk in the league, even among pundits, praised the team's form having consecutively won the set of nine matches that began the season, setting a league record.
 Sadd were eventually held to a goalless draw by Al Kharaitiyat on 8 December 2012.
 Al-Sadd won the league on 13 April 2013, one match before the end of the league.
 The victory followed a hiatus since the Al-Sadd league victory in 2007.